aubricus/dotfiles/README.md

     source $(dotfiles path foo bar)
 ```

-## Packages
+## Dotfiles Packages

-Packages allow us to organize set of preferences into a single unit.`dotfiles` only requies a small amount of info about how to act on a package.
+Packages organize a set of preferences into a distinct unit.`dotfiles` only requires a small amount of info about how to act on a package.

 __Example Package Directory__: